Meggitt: 2010–2020

 In 2010, the company restructured itself into five new divisions; consequently, all business units of Meggitt have operated thereafter through divisional management.

 In 2011, Meggitt acquired the Pacific Scientific Aerospace Group, a component supplier of both civilian and military aerospace sectors; this acquisition included Securaplane Technologies Inc., an aerospace camera and battery supplier involved in producing GS Yuasa's batteries for the Boeing 787 Dreamliner fleet, which was grounded in January 2013 due to multiple onboard battery fires.
 Subsequent investigation found that the charger was not at fault for the battery defects, clearing Meggitt products of culpability for the fires.

 During 2013, Meggitt's finance director, Stephen Young, took over as its CEO following Terry Twigger's retirement.
 In 2016, Tony Wood joined Meggitt as its CEO, becoming Chief Executive during the following year after Stephen Young's retirement.

 During 2015, the company began to build up its composites division via the acquisition of British manufacturer EDAC, as well as the advanced composites division of Cobham PLC.

 In 2018, Meggitt announced plans to relocate its UK headquarters from Bournemouth Airport to a purpose-built facility in Ansty, Warwickshire.

 In 2021, Parker Hannifin made an offer for the company, valuing it at £6.3 billion.
 The transaction was approved by the UK Court on 9 September 2022, and the acquisition completed on 13 September.

 Products

-Products include a target drone, Meggitt Banshee.
+Products include a series of target drones, the Meggitt Banshee, sold to QinetiQ in 2016 for £57.5 million.